 When an employer has decided to use their own definition of pensionable pay (also known as self-certification), there are different minimum contribution levels.
 Employers should confirm which definition of pensionable pay they’re using and check which minimum contribution level applies to them.

-If an earnings basis other than qualifying earnings is selected, self-certification is required every 18 months to confirm that the chosen basis meets the minimum requirements.
+If an earnings basis other than qualifying earnings is selected, self-certification is required at least every 18 months to confirm that the chosen basis meets the minimum requirements.
 You can find a template for this on the government’s website (Annexe E).

 These tables are based on the relief at source method of claiming tax relief.
 Read more about tax relief on our website.